ahmadrizkik/ahmadrizkik/README.md

-# AhmadRizkiK
+# Welcome to Ahmad Rizki Kurniawan's Github Profile

-this repository is for my homepage github introduction
+## This page is to show my Data Science Project